WallStreetMojo

 #1 – Monopolistic Market

-It is a highly competitive market with product differentiation being the main characteristic that helps companies post greater profit margins.
+It is a highly competitive market, with product differentiation being the main characteristic that helps companies post greater profit margins.
 Advertising is an important part of monopolistic competition.
-Advertising is usually the avenue pursued to convince consumers there is a difference between the products in the same product category.
-The extent to which the market participates are successful in product differentiation determines pricing power.
+Advertising is the avenue to convince consumers there is a difference between the products in the same product category.
+The extent to which the market participates in product differentiation determines pricing power.

 Main Characteristics of Monopolistic Market